 Regular updates + local support for life of device |

 Add it up over 3 years.
 A cloud subscription at RM100/screen/month on 3 screens is RM10,800 in software fees, plus roughly RM6,000 in hardware, roughly RM16,800 total.
 A local bundle with ongoing updates for those same 3 TVs sits around RM9,000 to RM15,000 once, with nothing recurring after.
 The basic local bundle is cheaper upfront but the software can become unusable once it falls behind on updates.
-Ask about update policy before buying, not after.

 A "complete" digital signage package in Malaysia typically includes some combination of these items.
 It's worth checking each line of any quote to see what's actually bundled.